AdobeDocs/learning-manager.en/help/migrated/accessibility-learning-manager.md

 Learning Manager follows W3C’s WCAG 2.1 Level A and AA accessibility standards for the platform.

-Adobe Learning Manager Learner role allows learners to&nbsp;navigate through the platform and take advantage of following key accessibility capabilities:
+Adobe Learning Manager Learner role allows learners to navigate through the platform and take advantage of following key accessibility capabilities:

 * Screen Reader
 * Keyboard